-Looking for a healthy french fries?
+Looking for healthy French fries?
 Try these easy oil-free baked butternut squash fries with only 2 simple ingredients — butternut squash and sea salt!

 Many butternut squash recipes suggest that you peel the squash.
 You can certainly do this, but it’s not 100% necessary.
-Once the squash has been roasted the peel becomes pretty soft, but still has a little toughness to it.
-Sometimes I take the time to peel it (using a potato peeler), other times I don’t worry about it.
+Once the squash has been roasted the peel becomes pretty soft an is edible.
+That said, it doesn’t soften up as much as some other winter squash varieties like delicata or kabocha squash.
+It still has a little toughness to it.
+Because of this, I usually take the time to peel it (using a potato peeler).

-For these fries, preheat the oven to 425 degrees.
-Cut the butternut squash in half and scoop out the seeds.
-Cut the squash into french fry shapes – trying to make the pieces similar in size to they finish cooking at the same time.
+For these fries, you’ll want to preheat your oven to 425 degrees.
+Peel the butternut squash, cut in half and scoop out the seeds.
+Cut the squash into french fry shapes – trying to make the pieces similar in size so they finish cooking at the same time.
 Place the squash fries on a baking sheet sprayed with cooking spray or lined with parchment paper.
 Sprinkle with sea salt and bake for 40 minutes, flipping halfway.
-Fries are done when they are starting to brown on the edges and are crispy.
+Fries are done when they are starting to brown on the edges.